English Language & Literature

 Key Stage 4 builds on the work in Years 7 – 8 and culminates in exams for both GCSE English Language and GCSE English Literature.
 Students follow the AQA syllabus.

 The Key Stage includes the study of poetry, a Shakespeare play and various fiction from different genres.
-We enrich the course by visiting a 'Poetry Live' revision workshop and by attending the theatre to see 'An Inspector Calls' when it is performed locally.
+We enrich the course by visiting a 'Poetry Live' revision workshop when feasible and by attending the theatre to see 'An Inspector Calls' when it is performed locally.